Javier Sagrera

 Francisco Javier Sagrera Pont (born 12 January 2004) is a Spanish racing driver who last competed in the Formula Regional European Championship for Akcel GP.

 Sagrera was the vice-champion of the 2024 Eurocup-3 series, with MP Motorsport.
 Previously, he raced in the F4 Spanish Championship and the GB3 Championship.
 He previously competed in the 2025 FIA Formula 3 Championship for AIX Racing.

 Career

 Karting

 In 2017, Sagrera took part in his first national and continental karting competitions, with second place in the junior category of the Spanish Championship being his most notable achievement that year.
-The Spaniard would progress to the senior class the following year, finishing third in the same series, only two points behind the champion.
+He would progress to the senior class the following year, finishing third in the same series, only two points behind the champion.
 Sagrera finished his karting career at the end of 2019.